Skip to main content

 Rather not POST a form?
 Hand the credentials to the launch page over postMessage instead: open it in an iframe or popup and message the JWT in.
 See Launch via postMessage for the message contract and a working example.

-Scopes
+Scopes and targets

 When something fails